fluffels/guacamole/README.md

 ## Description

-Worker thread launches a compute shader that uses 3D perlin noise to generate iso surface data that is triangulated using marching cubes.
+Worker thread launches a compute shader that uses 3D Perlin noise to generate iso surface data that is triangulated using marching cubes.
 This triangulation is packed ("optimized") by short lived threads.
 Once the packing is done the triangulation is uploaded as a vertex buffer and treated as a "chunk".